endymion1818/deliciousreverie/src/pages/post/react-accessibility.md

-+++
+---
+categories:
+- development
-date = "2018-12-24T11:21:21+01:00"
+date: "2018-12-24T11:21:21+01:00"
-draft = false
-title = "Published Article: React Accessibility" description = "In the recent past, I've heard React being criticised for not being accessible, or for allowing practices that don't help developers think about accessibility.
-I have to disagree." categories = [
+description: In the recent past, I've heard React being criticised for not being accessible, or for allowing practices that don't help developers think about accessibility.
-  "development",
-]
-tags = [
-    "accessibility",
-    "react",
-    "netmag articles"
-]
-+++
+  I have to disagree.
+draft: false
+tags:
+- accessibility
+- react
+- netmag articles
+title: 'Published Article: React Accessibility'
+---

 **In the recent past, I've heard React being criticised for not being accessible, or for allowing practices that don't help developers think about accessibility.**